networkservicemesh/site/content/docs/concepts/architecture.md

 - A simple distributed vL3 that allows the workloads to communicate via IP, optionally with DNS service for that vL3
 - A Traditional Network Service like Istio, Linkerd, Consul, or Kuma running over a vL3.
 This allows specific workloads to be admitted to that Service Mesh, independent of where they run.
 It also allows a single workload to connect to multiple Traditional Service Meshes.
-This can allow a workload to connect both to a companies Service Mesh, and also to the Service Meshes of its partners simultaneously.
+This can allow a workload to connect both to a company's Service Mesh, and also to the Service Meshes of its partners simultaneously.

 More sophisticated features (IPS, etc) can be composed into Network Services to add additional Security and Observability Features.